Topics on this page

 Create a diagnostic package

 If you need to troubleshoot an agent issue, your support provider might ask you to create and send a diagnostic package from the computer.
-For more detailed instructions, see Create an agent diagnostic package via CLI on a protected computer.
+For more details, see Create an agent diagnostic package via CLI on a protected computer.

-You can produce a diagnostic package for an agent computer through Workload Security but if the agent computer is configured to use Agent/Appliance Initiated communication, then the manager cannot collect all the required logs.
-So when Technical Support asks for a diagnostic package, you need to run the command directly on the agent computer.
+You can produce a diagnostic package for an agent computer through Workload Security but if the agent computer is configured to use Agent / Appliance Initiated communication, then the manager cannot collect all the required logs.
+Therefore, when Technical Support asks for a diagnostic package, you need to run the command directly on the agent computer.

 Reset the agent

-This command will remove the activation information from the target agent and deactivate it.
+This command removes the activation information from the target agent and deactivate it.

 Windows